rfresh2/NoTextureRotations/README.md

 A Fabric mod that prevents Minecraft coordinate exploits based on texture rotation and position offsets.

-Compatible with Sodium and vanilla
+Compatible with Vanilla MC, Sodium, and custom texture/resource packs

 ## What's the exploit?